ZeroPrime9/Nmap_ToolK1t/README.md

 Nmap_ToolK1t- is licensed under the
 GNU General Public License v3.0

 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.
+See the [README.md](README.md)

 ## Changelogs
 See the [CHANGELOG.md](CHANGELOG.md) file for Version history and changes.